On degenerate preconditioned proximal point methods under restricted monotonicity: Acknowledgements

 \section{Acknowledgements}

+This work was supported by the National Natural Science Foundation of China under grant 12471300 and Independent Innovation Science Fundation of National University of Defense Technology (25-ZZCX-JDZ-14).
 We are gratefully indebted to Mr. Brecht Evens (KU Leuven, Belgium) for inspiring comments and bringing \cite[Theorem 3.4]{latafat_2017} to our attention in the early stages of this work.
-We would also like to thank Mr. Shuchang Zhang (NUDT, China) for detailed discussions on \cite[Theorem 2.1]{fxue_drs}.
+We would also like to thank Prof. Jianchao Bai (NWPU, China) and Mr. Shuchang Zhang (NUDT, China) for detailed discussions on DRS algorithm and \cite[Theorem 2.1]{fxue_drs}, and Dr. Emanuele Naldi (Universit\`{a} di Genova, Italy) for sharing his Ph.D. thesis \cite{naldi_thesis} and stimulating discussions.